 SeaWorld understands sea life.
 It leans on decades of observation, training, and conservation to provide a unique experience for guests.

-In this way it is more than an aquarium or zoo, although it has elements of each.
+In this way, it is more than an aquarium or zoo, although it has elements of each.
 And although it has thrill and water rides, its shows and exhibits give a broader experience than an amusement park.
-SeaWorld’s blend of options make it a wonderful place for families with children (and adults) of all ages.
+SeaWorld’s blend of options makes it a wonderful place for families with children (and adults) of all ages.

 One thing we loved about our SeaWorld San Diego vacation was that we had a lot of fun and most importantly learned a lot about the amazing animals.
 Our experience was phenomenal.

 For the last 50 years, SeaWorld San Diego has rescued over 36,000 sick, injured, or orphaned marine life animals.
 This has given many animals a second chance at life.